GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-8/index.md

 ---
 title: "Migrating Puppeteer to TypeScript"
 description: >
   How we migrate Puppeteer to TypeScript.
-The Chrome DevTools engineering blog - by the developers who build the DevTools.
 layout: "layouts/blog-post.njk"
 authors:
   - jackfranklin